 Rice or noodles to serve

 - Heat a wok over a medium heat.
 Dry fry the cashews for 1-2 minutes until they are golden brown.
 Keep a close eye on them to make sure they don’t burn!
 Remove the cashews from the wok into a bowl.

-- Add the groundnut oil to the wok and stir fry the dried chilli for 1-2 minutes if using.
-This flavours the oil.
-Remove the chilli from the wok and add to the cashews while leaving the oil in the pan.
+- Add the groundnut oil to the wok.
+If using dried chilli stir-fry it for 1-2 minutes in the oil to flavour the oil.
+Remove the chilli from the wok and add to the bowl with the cashews while leaving the oil in the pan.

-- Turn the heat up to medium-high and stir fry the chicken and garlic for 3-5 minutes until golden brown and cooked through.
+- Turn the heat up to medium-high.
+If using the dried chilli flakes add them to the wok now alongside the garlic and chicken.
+Stir-fry everything together for 3-5 minutes until the chicken is golden brown and cooked through.
 Remove from the wok into a bowl.

-- Finally add the baby sweetcorn and sugar-snap peas to the work and stir fry for 2-3 minutes, before adding all of the vegetables, chicken, chilli and cashews back to the pan.
+- Finally, add the baby sweetcorn and sugar snap peas to the wok and stir-fry for 2-3 minutes, before adding all of the vegetables, chicken, chilli and cashews back to the pan.

 - Add the oyster sauce and soy sauce to the pan and mix everything together.
 Cook for a further 1-2 minutes until everything is piping hot.
-Serve on top of wholegrain rice and enjoy!
+Serve on top of rice or noodles and enjoy!

 Keywords: Stir Fry Recipes, Thai Recipes, Cashew Chicken Recipe, Asian Recipes, Quick Dinners